anuket-project/anuket-specifications/.github/ISSUE_TEMPLATE/cntt-issue-template.md

 ---
 name: CNTT issue template
-about: Describe this issue template's purpose here.
+about: This is the standard issue template for CNTT.
 title: "[WSx Chxx] Title"
-labels: Backlog
+labels: Backlog, New
 assignees: rabi-abdel

 ---

+All labels will be automatically set.